-The FST is designed for use in testing modern fuel delivery systems on vehicles equipped with gasoline powered combustion engines.
+The FST is designed for use in testing modern fuel delivery systems on vehicles equipped with gasoline or diesel powered combustion engines.

-- CAUTION: DO NOT USE THE FST PRO ON DIESEL SYSTEMS - CAUTION: DO NOT USE THE FST PRO ON VEHICLES OPERATING ON ALTERNATIVE FUELS SUCH AS E85 OR OTHER "FLEX" FUELS - Always drain the fuel from the FST prior to storage. - Always disassemble the FST and return it to the storage case in which it was originally purchased. - Inspect components regularly for damage and replace or repair as necessary: - Check hoses for cracks and cuts - Check adapters for damage and wear to threads and sealing surfaces - Check female quick-connects for wear and cuts to o-rings - Inspect the male and female quick-connect components where the pressure gauge connects to the flowmeter - After installing the FST and pressurizing the fuel system, check the flowmeter for leaks.
+- CAUTION: DO NOT USE THE FST PRO ON VEHICLES OPERATING ON ALTERNATIVE FUELS SUCH AS E85 OR OTHER "FLEX" FUELS - Always drain the fuel from the FST prior to storage. - Always disassemble the FST and return it to the storage case in which it was originally purchased. - Inspect components regularly for damage and replace or repair as necessary: - Check hoses for cracks and cuts - Check adapters for damage and wear to threads and sealing surfaces - Check female quick-connects for wear and cuts to o-rings - Inspect the male and female quick-connect components where the pressure gauge connects to the flowmeter - After installing the FST and pressurizing the fuel system, check the flowmeter for leaks.
 If any leaks are evident, immediately relieve the pressure, disconnect the FST, and send it to a service center for repair.

-Principle of Operation Fuel Delivery Basics
+Principle of Operation

+Fuel Delivery Basics